Classroom Logistics

 L U N C H

-Kindergarten students will be eating lunch daily from 11:00 – 11:30 a.m.
+Kindergarten students will eat lunch daily from 11:00 – 11:30 a.m.
 We will be dining in the K/1/2 Commons Space.
 It is so helpful if you send your child’s food packed in containers they are able to easily open on their own and with any utensils they will need to eat.
 Of course, students may also enjoy the hot lunch program if not bringing a packed lunch.
 Although we do have a microwave available, please ensure your child is comfortable using the microwave somewhat independently.
-They will need to clean up after themselves and that might take some away from their lunch.
+They will need to clean up after themselves and that might take some time away from their lunch.
+Students should also try to bring reusable silverware if they need utensils for lunch.

 R E C E S S